 But that’s not all we’re doing to maintain fresh water for you, flushing is just the most visible.
 There are treatment technologies at work behind the scenes, something we plan to explain in a future post.

 Water flowing from a hydrant represents a very small fraction of the millions of gallons pumped to customers daily.
-Charlotte Water maintains over 4,000 miles of water mains and more than 16,000 fire hydrants covering about 520 square miles.
+Charlotte Water maintains over 4,300 miles of drinking water mains and more than 17,315 fire hydrants covering about 520 square miles.

 What do you think?
 Did this article help explain why we are flushing water?
 Have any additional questions that weren’t answered?
 Please comment below.